LearnOnDemandSystems/docs/lod/lab-on-demand-lti-1p3-integration.md

 #### Required Claims and Values

-- <article> https://purl.imsglobal.org/spec/lti/claim/message_type - will include “LtiResourceLinkRequest”</article>
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/message_type</b> - will include “LtiResourceLinkRequest”</article>

-- <article>https://purl.imsglobal.org/spec/lti/claim/version - must be set to “1.3.0”</article>
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/version</b> - must be set to “1.3.0”</article>

-- <article>https://purl.imsglobal.org/spec/lti/claim/deployment_id - this value is provided by the platform after initial integration.</article>
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/deployment_id</b> - this value is provided by the platform after initial integration.</article>

-- <article>https://purl.imsglobal.org/spec/lti/claim/target_link_uri - default for Lab on Demand is "https://lod-lti-api.labondemand.com/LtiV13/Launch".
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/target_link_uri</b> - default for Lab on Demand is "https://lod-lti-api.labondemand.com/LtiV13/Launch".
 Use this value unless given something different. </article>

-- <article>https://purl.imsglobal.org/spec/lti/claim/resource_link - this will include and ID, usually a course/module and activity identifier configured by the platform.
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/resource_link</b> - this will include and ID, usually a course/module and activity identifier configured by the platform.
 May also include the title of the activity. </article>

-- User Identity Claims - Valid Identity Claims include sub, given_name, family_name, name, and email.
+- <b>User Identity Claims</b> - Valid Identity Claims include sub, given_name, family_name, name, and email.
 We require only the subject identifier (sub) as outlined in [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes).
 Anonymous launches are not supported.

--  <article>https://purl.imsglobal.org/spec/lti/claim/roles - must be declared but can be blank.</article>
+-  <b><article>https://purl.imsglobal.org/spec/lti/claim/roles</b> - must be declared but can be blank.</article>

-- <article>https://purl.imsglobal.org/spec/lti/claim/custom - the format of this claim is typically in the format "labid": "15922" where "15922" is the lab profile ID to be launched.</article>
+- <b><article>https://purl.imsglobal.org/spec/lti/claim/custom</b> - the format of this claim is typically in the format "labid": "15922" where "15922" is the lab profile ID to be launched.</article>

 > ### Looking for more information?
 >